 On the 'mplayer' downloads version-selection page, choose a version that corresponds to the release date of your Linux distro --- for example, an early 2009 version for Ubuntu 9.10 (2009 Oct).

 Note that the version numbers on that selection page may not include a date.
 Click on various version numbers, and, in the download page that comes up in your web browser, look at dates beside links on the download page.
 If those dates are not near the release date of your distro, go back to the versions page and click on another version --- until you find a download page with appropriate package dates.

 Note also, however, that somewhat newer is not always best.
-There may b 'regressions' in newer releases that disable functions that you need to use.
+There may be 'regressions' in newer releases that disable functions that you need to use.
 As an example, witness what is going on with Gnome 3 in the 2010-2013 time frame as the Gnome 3 developers 'drop' function after function --- either on purpose or via neglect.
 (Also new security 'holes' may be created in newer software versions.)

 When you find the link that you want, right-click on the link and choose 'Save Link Target As ...' (or a similarly named function) in the right-click menu of your web browser.

 Download typically occurs within a couple of seconds.

 When I am saving the '.deb' file, I usually change the suffix from '.deb' to '_snapshot-debian-org-yyyymmm.deb' --- so that I know from where I got the download --- especially if I am not going to use the '.deb' file right away.
 (The 'yyyymmm' represents a year and month indicating when the '.deb' file was packaged --- if there is no date already in the '.deb' filename.)

 Typically I save the '.deb' file to a 'DOWNLOADS' directory in my home directory.